For months, a handful of Virginia lawmakers had been pushing legislation that would grant access to paid sick time to thousands of workers.

 But their pitch grew increasingly pointed as the proposal came down to the wire in the final days of the General Assembly and state officials confirmed the state’s first cases of coronavirus.

-“Coronavirus is spreading,” Sen. Barbara Favola, D-Alexandria, told her colleagues Sunday as she outlined the dilemma many workers face: “Roughly 25 percent of American workers – and it’s a little higher in Virginia – have no paid sick leave.
+“Coronavirus is spreading,” Sen. Barbara Favola, D-Arlington, told her colleagues Sunday as she outlined the dilemma many workers face: “Roughly 25 percent of American workers – and it’s a little higher in Virginia – have no paid sick leave.
 So here they are trying to provide for their families, trying to pay rent.
 And yet they know they need to go to the doctor and they cannot take time off.”

 The proposal, which would have required businesses with 15 or more employees to grant all workers at least five paid sick days a year, failed later in the afternoon when lawmakers adjourned without the Senate taking up the issue for a final vote.